 Starwood Real Estate Income Trust, Inc. (the "Company") was formed on June 22, 2017 as a Maryland corporation and has elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
 The Company was organized to invest primarily in stabilized, income-oriented commercial real estate and debt secured by commercial real estate.
 The Company's portfolio is principally comprised of properties located in the United States.
 The Company has diversified its portfolio on a global basis through the acquisition of properties outside of the United States, with a focus on Europe.
 To a lesser extent, the Company invests in debt secured by commercial real estate and real estate-related securities.
 The Company is the sole general partner of Starwood REIT Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
-Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner"), a wholly owned subsidiary of Starwood Capital Group Holdings, L.P. (the "Sponsor"), owns a special limited partner interest in the Operating Partnership.
-Substantially all of the Company's business is conducted through the Operating Partnership.
+Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner"), a wholly owned subsidiary of Starwood Capital Group Holdings, L.P. (the "Sponsor"), owns a special limited partnership.
 The Company and the Operating Partnership are externally managed by Starwood REIT Advisors, L.L.C. (the "Advisor"), an affiliate of the Sponsor.